-View and update own information View and update all information Limited dog breeder verification information Search for dogs on the system Dog owners Х Dog breeders X Local governments and State government authorities Х Х X X Members of the public X Dog management facilities and recognised dog shelters and rescues X X X
+View and update own information View and update all information Limited dog breeder verification information Search for dogs on the system Dog owners Х Dog breeders X Local governments and State government authorities Members of the Х Х X Х public ^ Dog management facilities and recognised dog shelters and rescues X X X

-- their name;
+- their name:

 - their postcode;

 - their unique dog owner number; and

 - their dog breeder registration status.

-^{}As a minimum, the information on the dog owner that will be shown to a member of the public will include:
+\As a minimum, the information on the dog owner that will be shown to a member of the public will include:

-Are any other authorities or groups that should have access to the system?
+1 . ⊠ □ □ Are any other authorities or groups that should have access to the system?
 Yes - please specify below.
-No Unsure What type of access should they have?
-View their own records Update their own records View all records Update all records Approve changes to records
+No Unsure Eg pro ase specify: Rescues should have limited access on a need to know basis. access to date of birth of dog, previous owner/breeder for traceability, litters duced by dog, dangerous dog status, council complaints, history of attacks, ether dog is sterilised, microchip number, phone number 2.
+What type of access should they have? $\boxtimes$ View their own records $\boxtimes$ Update their own records $\boxtimes$ View all records $\boxtimes$ Update all records (On needs basis) $\boxtimes$ Approve changes to records (Transfer of ownership)